pbanuru/AnkifySong/README.md

 ## Learning Tips
 Add notes to your cards, see `lyrics_annotated.srt` in comparison to `lyrics.srt`.
 This can provide more information as to meaning, and can decrease the need to back and forth translate things.
 I find ChatGPT to be an awesome tool to write lyric phrase explanations.
 That's what I used for `lyrics_annotated.srt`.
-I await the near future, when ChatGPT has an code-based API, so that things like my annotation gathering could be done programatically.
-AI is truly exciting.
+The GPT Api can also be used to programmatically write explanations!
+I haven't added this feature yet.
+If you want to, please make a PR!